Rancilio: History

+Rancilio later introduced the Miss Kathy model, incorporating the components and functionality of both an Audrey espresso machine and a Rocky grinder in a single chassis.
+Later versions of this integrated espresso machine were named Miss Lucy.

 In 1997, Rancilio created a home kitchen-sized espresso machine based on their commercial offerings.
 This was initially only available as a thank-you gift to importers and vendors of Rancilio's restaurant-grade coffee machines.
 This machine was later sold to consumers as the Silvia.
 The Silvia is a one group machine with a vibratory pump from ULKA and a single brass boiler that's controlled by 3 thermostats for both steam and hot water.
 It is frequently sold with its companion Rocky grinder that is available in doserless and dosered models with stepped settings.

+Rancilio began collaborating with McDonald's in 2000, partnering in the development of the latter's McCafé initiative.

 In 2001, Rancilio revamped their lineup, introducing the basic Epoca, and the Classe series.
 In 2011, they introduced a new advanced brewing system for the Classe 9 called Xcelsius, which gives precise control of water temperature during the brewing cycle.

 Rancilio made an attempt at a super-automatic machine, the Classe 12, and used cafes in Borders bookstores as a test market.
 It was deemed a failure, recalled, and abandoned.
 They subsequently purchased the Swiss Egro brand of super-automatic machines and have built a presence in that market with their Egro One.

 In October 2013 Rancilio was acquired by Ali group.

+In 2022, Rancilio introduced the Stile home grinder, featuring 58mm Fiorenzato flat burrs and digital controls; the Rocky grinder is still available.